Domestic Violence Survivor: 'He Is A Monster, A Predator... Pure Evil'

-DENVER (CBS4) – Mary Pott says the years of domestic violence she experienced at the hands of her ex-husband were like living through a category five hurricane.
+DENVER (CBS4) – Mary Pott says the years of domestic violence she experienced at the hands of her ex-husband were like living through a Category 5 hurricane.
 She says that hurricane raged every day for years.

 “There were so many nights I woke up to him on top of me, slapping me and choking me and shaking me uncontrollably.
 He is a monster and no amount of rehabilitation or therapy will fix the sheer terror he inflicted on me.
 He is a predator and the definition of what pure evil is,” said Pott.